DataTalksClub/data-engineering-zoomcamp/cohorts/2023/week_4_analytics_engineering/homework_week4_MG_answers.md

 ### Question 4:

-**What is the count of records in the model fact_fhv_trips after running all dependencies with the test run variable disabled (:false)**
+**What is the count of records in the model fact_fhv_trips after running all dependencies with the test run variable disabled (:false)?**

 Create a core model for the stg_fhv_tripdata joining with dim_zones.
 Similar to what we've done in fact_trips, keep only records with known pickup and dropoff locations entries for pickup and dropoff locations.